 - The event takes place annually in late June.

 - Locals and tourists are given the opportunity to participate in dancing, singing, eating and competitions celebrating the Plain Indian's traditions.

 - An event aimed at preserving and sharing cultural identity.

 Overview: Cody, Wyoming's Plains Indian Museum Powwow is an opportunity for locals and tourists to reconnect with the past and share ideas and cultural differences with Native Americans.
-Friends and local tribes gather together and share dance, food and traditional stories, there is also a costume competition for any-one handy with a sewing machine.
-The activities are both fun and a great eduction for children and adults alike.
+Friends and local tribes gather together and share a dance, food and traditional stories, there is also a costume competition for anyone handy with a sewing machine.
+The activities are both fun and a great education for children and adults alike.